vpn75/whoscored_scraper/README.md

 * [Selenium](https://selenium-python.readthedocs.io/getting-started.html) package used to simulate opening site in browser to avoid getting flagged as a bot
 * BeautifulSoup used for actual web-scraping
 * Pandas used to write resulting DataFrame to csv file.

+Full dependencies documented in `requirements.txt` file.
+To install required dependencies, run the following command from a virtual environment created to run the package:

+`python pip install -r requirements.txt`